|This content applies solely to Appian Portals, which may require an additional license purchase.|

 Additionally, portals have both design-time and runtime security protections to keep your portal safe.

-Portals uses denial-of-service (DoS) protections to help make sure your published portal remains available.
+Portals uses denial-of-service (DoS) and distributed denial-of-service (DDoS) protections to help make sure your published portal remains available.

 If a portal experiences an unusually high level of traffic, the DoS protections may be triggered.
 When this happens, new requests to the affected environment may be blocked until the in-flight requests are completed or the high load subsides.